cinemascience/cinema_explorer/readme.md

        database_03.cdb
 ```

-- To add your data to the viewer, edit **cinema/explorer/\<version\>/databases.json** to include references to your data.
+To add your data to the viewer, edit **cinema/explorer/\<version\>/databases.json** to include references to your data.
+This is the default file that is loaded by the viewer.
-    - You may override the default location and name of the **databases.json**
-      by passing arguments in the URL.
-The file must be located at or below
-      the level of the **cinema_explorer.html** file.
+- Note: You may override the default location and name of the **databases.json** by passing arguments in the URL.
+The file must be located at or below the level of the **cinema_explorer.html** file.
 For example:
 ```
     file:///Users/me/data/cinema.html?databases=somedirectory/somename.json
 ```

+## The ``databases.json`` file
 - **databases.json** is a list of objects where each object must contain *at least* a 'name' field and 'directory' field. 'name' is the name of the databases that will be shown in the viewer. 'directory' is the path to the '.cdb' directory for your database.
 - Due to browser security features, most browsers will not read files if they are not in the same directory or in a subdirectory with **cinema_explorer.html**
 - Optionally, each object in **databases.json** may contain a 'filter' field.
 This field is a regular expression to filter out dimensions in the database from being displayed on the chart in the viewer.
 Any dimension whose name matches with the regex will be filtered out.